Wharpheus/Armur-Code-Scanner/README.md

 ├── internal/               # Private application code
 │   ├── api/                # API handlers and routes
 │   ├── redis/              # Redis client connection
-│   ├── tasks/              # Task implememtation for queueing, running and storing results on redis │   ├── tools/              # Integration with security tools for the different programming languages │   └── worker/             # Background worker implementation that adds tasks to the queue ├── pkg/                    # Public libraries that can be used by external applications
+│   ├── tasks/              # Task implementation for queueing, running and storing results on redis │   ├── tools/              # Integration with security tools for the different programming languages │   └── worker/             # Background worker implementation that adds tasks to the queue ├── pkg/                    # Public libraries that can be used by external applications